-Consultation would also be undertaken with the community affected by the out of hours works to coordinate appropriate respite periods, in accordance with CoA E69.
+Consultation would be undertaken with the community affected by the out of hours works to coordinate appropriate respite periods, in accordance with CoA E69, as outlined in Section 8.5.3.
 Ongoing consultation with the community may be carried out for particular issues pertaining to the Project's noise and vibration impacts, including the identification of appropriate respite periods for out-of-hours works (OOHW).